Prioritization is a perennial challenge when building a product roadmap. How do you decide what to work on first?

 Of course, RICE scores shouldn’t be used as a hard and fast rule.
 There are many reasons why you might work on a project with a lower score first.
 One project may be a dependency for another project, so it needs to happen first, or another feature might be “table stakes” to sell to certain customers.

-On my team, we sometimes work on projects “out of order”.
-And that’s OK!
-With a scoring system in place, we can clearly identify when we’re making these trade-offs.
+Sometimes you might want or need to work on projects “out of order”.
+And that’s okay!
+With a scoring system in place, you can clearly identify when you’re making these trade-offs.

-A scoring system like RICE will help you make better-informed decisions about what to work on first and defend those decisions to others.
+A prioritization framework such as RICE will help you make better-informed decisions about what to work on first and defend those decisions to others.
 Give RICE a try in your own prioritization process and let us know how it works for you.